Whole-Class Feedback

 Solution steps

-Get whole-class feedback right, and we save hours of time and improve our students’ learning.
+If we get whole-class feedback right, we can save hours of time and improve our students’ learning.
 Here are some ideas to help.

 Part 1: At home

-2. Have a blank copy of the test or homework with you
+2. Record key information on a blank copy of the test or homework

-If an issue is widespread and reveals a key misconception, I add the topic to the Reteach column.
-These are the questions I will address during whole-class feedback.
-Two or three is a good number here.
+WCF: If an issue is widespread and reveals a key misconception, add the topic to the Whole-Class Feedback (WCF) column.
+Three is a good number of questions to aim for – any more and we won’t have time in class to cover them in-depth.

-If an issue is only apparent for a small number of students, or it appears to be a careless mistake, then I add it to the Retrieve column.
-I will include a similar question in an upcoming retrieval opportunity, such as a homework, Do Now or Low-Stakes Quiz.
+RO: If an issue is only apparent for a small number of students, or it appears to be a careless mistake, then add it to the Retreival Opportunities (RO) column.
+I need more data to see if this issue needs to be resolved whole-class, or with smaller groups of students.
+So, include a similar question in an upcoming retrieval opportunity, such as a homework, Do Now or Low-Stakes Quiz.

 5. Prepare follow-up questions

-For each topic in the Reteach column, I write two types of follow-up question in advance:
+For each topic in the Reteach column, write two types of follow-up question in advance:

 For example: